jhhorner/Typenstein3D/README.md

 # Typenstein3D

-> A browser-based typing game inspired by Wolfenstein 3D

-Typenstein3D is planned to become a browser-based raycast 3D first-person typing game built with TypeScript, inspired by the techniques used in **Wolfenstein 3D** (1992) by Id Software.
+> A browser-based raycast engine built with TypeScript, inspired by the techniques used in **Wolfenstein 3D** (1992) by Id Software.

 ![Demo GIF](./media/t3d_capture.gif)